release-it/release-it/README.md

 }
 ```

-Please find the list of [available conventions](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages) (`angular`, `ember`, etc).
+Please find the [list of available conventions](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages) (`angular`, `ember`, etc).

 ### Generate Custom Changelog

-You can use tools like [conventional-changelog-cli](https://www.npmjs.com/package/conventional-changelog-cli) to generate the changelog for the GitHub release.
-Make sure that the `changelogCommand` outputs the changelog to `stdout`.
-In the next example, `beforeChangelogCommand` is also used, to update the `CHANGELOG.md` file (and part of the release commit).
+With release-it, you can use tools like [conventional-changelog-cli](https://www.npmjs.com/package/conventional-changelog-cli) to generate the changelog for the GitHub release.
+Make sure that the command defined in the `changelogCommand` option outputs the changelog to `stdout`.
+In the next example, `beforeChangelogCommand` is also used, to update the `CHANGELOG.md` file.
+This change will also be included in the release commit.

 ```
 {